This post may contain affiliate links. That means if you click and purchase, I may receive a small commission. Learn More.

 Have you thought about how you want to improve your golf game this year?
 Goal setting is a great way to achieve this.

 The most important tool that I used to lower my handicap was that I always set measurable and achievable goals for myself each year.
-It was a way of motivating myself to continually improve.
+It is a very effective way of motivating myself to continually improve.

 Psychology Today also has a great article on goal setting for athletes using the SMART method.
 This method was first used by George T. Doran in the November 1981 issue of Management Review and has become a standard in successful goal setting in everything from business, life changes and sports.
 They even go one step further with their SMARTER method as shown below.

 The more specific your goal is, the better.
 For example, I could say, “I want to improve my golf game”.
 Well, the golf game is made up of so many different aspects and variables.
 It is almost too overwhelming when you think of it as a whole.

 A more specific goal would be “I want to improve my drives”.
 Pick one area that you want to improve upon.

 The goal above would be “I want to fix my slice and hit at least 12 fairways during a round.”
 When you put measurable goals in place it can be much easier to track where you are.

 Acceptance means that you are “all in” on this goal.
 You have bought into it and mean business.
 I like to make sure that I act on the goal right away so I can put my plan into action.